N9EWO Review :

 one also features a flashing mode.
 Is accessed my pressing the MONI button for

 tactical feel and response.
-PTT is made of HARD plastic, which to was excellent
+PTT is made of HARD plastic, which was

-to our fingers.
-The exceptions are the 2 other rubber like side-mounted buttons
+plastic types).
+The exceptions are the 2 other rubber like side-mounted

 (FM and Moni), these press fairly hard to make happen.